Timing, Fundamentals, and Diversification of Floor & Decor Holdings Inc. (FND) - The Dwinnex

 Ratios:

-For a better understanding of FND, let’s look at its different ratios.
+Our analysis of FND’s different ratios will help us gain a deeper understanding of the company.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.20 and its Current Ratio is at 1.40.
-In the meantime, Its Debt-to-Equity ratio is 0.24 whereas as Long-Term Debt/Eq ratio is at 0.23.
+In the meantime, Its Debt-to-Equity ratio is 0.25 whereas as Long-Term Debt/Eq ratio is at 0.24.

 Upgrades & Downgrades